samschott/maestral/README.md

 >>> sdbx.start_sync()  # resume syncing
 ```

-to start and resume syncing.
+to start and resume syncing while SisyphosDBX is running.

 *IMPORTANT:*
 - SisyphosDBX doesn't have production status yet, so only 500 accounts can use the API keys.